Configuring vendor-supported tape drives and media changers on VMware ESX/ESXi 4.x/5.x

 13. Install and configure the backup software according to the software vendor's guidelines.

 Note: ESXi/ESX supports vendor-supported parallel SCSI tape drives and tape libraries only.
-If you are using a tape drive library (versus using a stand-alone tape drive), the library must be multi-target, and not multi-LUN.
+If using a tape drive library (versus using a stand-alone tape drive), the library must be multi-target, and not multi-LUN.
 Ensure that the tape drive's virtual target ID in the virtual machine's configuration is set to be the same as the physical target ID.

 Additional Information